kubevault/kubevault/docs/guides/hub-spoke/deploy-hub-spoke.md

 When you set `spec.agentPlacementRef` on the hub `VaultServer`, the operator:

-1. initializes the OpenBao `agent/` backend (spoke-CA, gRPC proxy listener) and advertises the LoadBalancer address,
+1. initializes the OpenBao `relay/` backend (spoke-CA, gRPC proxy listener) and advertises the LoadBalancer address,
 2. resolves the `Placement` through its `PlacementDecision`s to a set of managed clusters,
-3. per cluster: creates a hub ServiceAccount (in the managed cluster's namespace on the hub) with a `VaultPolicy`/`VaultPolicyBinding` scoping its access, mints a rotating bootstrap token, and applies one `ManifestWork` carrying the `VaultAgent`, the AppBinding (with the LoadBalancer address and CA bundle), and the credential Secrets,
+3. per cluster: creates a hub ServiceAccount (in the managed cluster's namespace on the hub) with a `VaultPolicy`/`VaultPolicyBinding` scoping its access, mints a rotating bootstrap token, and applies one `ManifestWork` carrying the `VaultRelay`, the AppBinding (with the LoadBalancer address and CA bundle), and the credential Secrets,
 4. aggregates rollout state back into `status.agentPlacement` using ManifestWork status feedback.

-On each spoke, the KubeVault operator reconciles the delivered `VaultAgent`: an init container runs `bao agent join` (verifying the hub with the bootstrap token's JWS signature plus the spoke-CA SPKI pin) and the main container runs `bao agent run`, connecting back to the hub over mTLS.
+On each spoke, the KubeVault operator reconciles the delivered `VaultRelay`: an init container runs `bao relay join` (verifying the hub with the bootstrap token's JWS signature plus the spoke-CA SPKI pin) and the main container runs `bao relay run`, connecting back to the hub over mTLS.

 ## Before you begin

 - A hub cluster with the [OCM hub components](https://open-cluster-management.io/docs/getting-started/installation/start-the-control-plane/) installed (`clusteradm init`), and one or more managed clusters [registered](https://open-cluster-management.io/docs/getting-started/installation/register-a-cluster/) (`clusteradm join` + accept).
-- The KubeVault operator installed on the hub **and** on every spoke cluster (the spoke operator reconciles the delivered `VaultAgent`).
+- The KubeVault operator installed on the hub **and** on every spoke cluster (the spoke operator reconciles the delivered `VaultRelay`).
 See the [setup guide](/docs/setup/README.md).
 - [cert-manager](https://cert-manager.io/docs/installation/) on the hub (the VaultServer must run with TLS).
 - A cloud LoadBalancer (or equivalent) on the hub cluster, reachable from the spokes.